kacperkrasowski/KeMontielOleaNesbit2024.jl/README.md

 3. Different dictionaries used in order to stem the text (PorterStemmer in case of the paper).
 4. Some coding mistakes

-The Project was uploaded without the NMF matricies since they weight abouve 30GB.
+The Project was uploaded without the NMF matricies since they weight above 150GB.
 <!---
 Include as much detail in the article citation as you can.
 -->